Neon Jungle: Shereen Cutkelvin

 Born on 2 December 1996, is from Lanark, Scotland and is of Belizean and British descent.
 She is the youngest member of the band.
 Cutkelvin admits her shyness, but claims she's "been singing since she could walk and talk".
 She was inspired by her father, and considers him her "musical idol".
 Cutkelvin mentions she feels she was "born in the wrong generation", and mentions her love for Motown and soulful music with the likes of Diana Ross and The Temptations.
 Cutkelvin posted covers of herself on YouTube, along with videos with her family.
 She was later discovered and invited to audition, and mentions she got the call to confirm her place in the group on her way back to her home in Scotland.
 Cutkelvin also mentions working for Sony before joining the group.

-In 2017, Cutkelvin began appearing on series fourteen of The X Factor, in a three-piece band with her two brothers, called The Cutkelvins.
-The Cutkelvins made it to the second semi-finals, and came in 4th/5th place alongside Lloyd Macey.
+In 2017, Cutkelvin began appearing on series fourteen of The X Factor, in a three-piece band with her two brothers, the Cutkelvins.
+The Cutkelvins made it to the second semi-finals.
+She has since gone on to become an actress and presenter for television and radio.